hoelzer-lab/rnaflow/README.md

 # RN(ext)A-Seq - An effective and simple RNA-Seq differential gene expression pipeline using Nextflow

 ![flow-chart](figures/workflow.jpg)
 *Figure 1.* Workflow.
 The user can decide after preprocessing to run a differential gene expression (DEG) analysis or a transcriptome assembly.
 Circles symbolize input data and download icons symbolize automated download of resources.
 Steps marked by asterisks are currently only available for some species.
-See [here](citation.md) for a list of references for the tools.
+See [here](citation.md) for a list of references for the used tools and please consider to cite them as well.

 ## Quick installation